 The Gap Most Tools Miss: Post-Sale Quality Data

-The most significant gap in traditional quality issue reporting software is the disconnect between what happens after a product is sold and the quality data that reaches the supplier.
+The biggest gap in traditional quality issue reporting software is simple.
+There is a disconnect between what happens after a product is sold and the quality data that reaches the supplier.

 Most NCR tools are designed around manufacturing inspection workflows.
 An inspector finds a defect, logs it, and the NCR process begins.
 But for brands selling through ecommerce and retail channels, the majority of quality issues surface through: